Skip to content

 (C = centered over trigger)

 The default is SE — below the trigger, left edge aligned with the trigger's left edge.
-If the preferred placement doesn't fit in the viewport, Alap tries the opposite side, then adjacent positions, then the best available fit with height clamping and scrolling.
-The menu never causes the page to scroll.
+The default strategy is flip — if the preferred direction doesn't fit, the engine tries fallback positions.

-See Placement for the full guide on placement vs. CSS styling.
+See Placement for the full guide on placement, strategies, and CSS styling.

 macros — reusable expressions